Tax Preparation Industry Analysis 2017 - Cost & Trends

 The Future of the Tax Preparation Industry

-In order to accommodate this growing online practice, tax preparers must focus on data security, which is extremely important, by making sure their computer and network security is appropriately beefed up.
+In order to accommodate this growing online practice, tax preparers must focus on data security, by making sure their computer and networks are appropriately protected.
 In addition, because of constant changes to the tax code and regulations, tax preparers must make sure their software is up to date.

 Additional competition for seasonal tax franchises comes from full-service accounting firms offering other accounting services in addition to filing tax returns.
 Since most individuals are unlikely to need these other services this is more of an issue regarding business clients and higher net worth individuals.